 Process Improvement: This Coach Improved Every Tiny Thing by 1 Percent.
 In 2010, Dave Brailsford faced a tough job.

 The intellectually stimulated, the cranially curious, the people who love expanding their minds.
-(See also: 13 Easy Ways to Improve Your Brain) Early to Work, Early Back Home Banishes the Wintertime Blues.
+(See also: 13 Easy Ways to Improve Your Brain) Are you one of them?
+If so, you just may engage in one or more of these 13 pursuits on a daily basis.
+1. Whatever their favorite sort of puzzle, whether it's a jigsaw puzzle, Sudoku, a crossword, or a logic game, people who love expanding their minds know that it's good for your brain.
+2. Early to Work, Early Back Home Banishes the Wintertime Blues.
 Let’s be honest, falling back to standard time sucks when you work at an office.

 The big reason many people fail to get what they want is that they are too afraid to ask or they view their requests as all-or-nothing gambits—instead of a series of negotiations and compromises.
 But there is a middle ground.
 Here are strategies to help you begin the “asking” process and avoid becoming upset if things don’t go exactly as planned.
 8 Things To Remember When Everything Is Going Wrong.
 Stopping #3 Changed My Life.
 Share on Facebook Marc and Angel are two passionate writers, life-hackers, and the authors of 1000 Little Things Happy Successful People Do Differently.